mosaicnetworks/babble/README.md

 about the gossip itself (the Hashgraph).
 The Hashraph contains enough information
 to compute a consensus ordering of transactions.

-The communication mechansim is a custom RPC protocol over TCP connections.
+The communication mechanism is a custom RPC protocol over TCP connections.
 There
 are only two types of RPC commands, **Known** and **Sync**.
 For example, when
 node **A** wants to sync with node **B**, it starts by sending a **Known** request
 to **B**. **B** responds with what it knows about the Hashgraph. **A** computes what